One of the best books for the nuts and bolts of meditation focusing on the breath is "Mindfulness in Plain English"

 I also recommend my teacher's book "The Science of Enlightenment"

-Culadasa (John Yates) has written what may be THE step-by-step guidebook for a traditional form of meditation know as absorption practice: "The Mind Illuminated"
+Culadasa (John Yates), recently deceased, wrote what may be THE step-by-step guidebook for a traditional form of meditation know as absorption practice: "The Mind Illuminated"

 "Zen Mind, Beginner's Mind", transcripts of talks by Soto Zen master Shunryu Suzuki, is deservedly a classic.